sebleedelisle/Liberation-Gitbook/graphics-and-the-canvas-system/canvas-target-areas.md

 ### Adding / editing canvas target areas

-In the top menu bar select _Window->Canvas Target Areas_ to open the window - you'll see all the settings for each canvas target area that you have in your project.&#x20;
+In the top menu bar select _View -> Canvas Target Areas_ - you'll see all the settings for each canvas target area that you have in your project.&#x20;

 And at the top there is the _ADD CANVAS TARGET AREA_ button. &#x20;